zodb/relstorage/docs/sqlite3/options.rst

 .. note::

-   SQLite is limited to 8-byte signed integers for OIDs and TIDs.
+   SQLite is limited to 8-byte *signed* integers for OIDs and TIDs (other database use unsigned integers).
 If you expect to go through more than nine quintillion objects, or use the database past the year 5908, SQLite might not be the right choice.

 For more, see :doc:`faq`.